 DO NOT RECOMMEND THIS DIARY.
 RECOMMEND LIVEBLOG MOTHERSHIP

-Welcome to the fourth day of 24/7 liveblog coverage of the fires in Southern California provided by the DKos community.
-If you are able to, please include information on evacuations, closures/openings, and fire-fighting progress in your comments.
+This is hour 48-plus coverage of the fires in Southern California provided by the DKos community.
+If you are able to, please include information on evacuations, closures/openings, and fire fighting progress in your comments.

-Please do not post pictures (they slow things down too much) or frivolous comments.
-If you are here to mock, gloat, blame the victims or give us your philosophical meanderings about the meaning of wildfires, go play with other trolls.
-We've only had to troll-rate one person to oblivion so far, but boy was it fun.
+Please do not post pictures or frivolous comments.
+If you are here to mock or gloat, or give us your philosophical meanderings about the meaning of wildfires go play with other trolls.
+These diaries are not about you.

 Please use the first comment to post updates.
 Responses to the first comment should be updates only.